redstreet/fava_investor/README.md

 You should now see an 'Investor' link in the sidebar in fava.
 For more on how to configure the extension, see the included `huge-example.beancount`.

+#### Can't get it to run?
+- start up a python interactive shell (`$ python3`), and type: `import fava_investor`.
+That should succeed if `fava_investor` is installed correctly, or provide an error message for you to investigate
+- monitor the terminal you are running fava from to look for error output from fava_investor